Threshold Profiles

 Threshold Overview (Session Only)

 So, what exactly are thresholds?
 Well, we're glad you asked!
-Related only to session data, they are part of the analytics platform for providing a way to both simply and consistently deploy a series of predefined thresholds, consistent color schemes, and naming against various dashboards.
+Related only to session data, they are part of the Cisco Provider Connectivity Assurance (formerly Skylight performance analytics) platform for providing a way to both simply and consistently deploy a series of predefined thresholds, consistent color schemes, and naming against various dashboards.
 Naming of these thresholds is critical, because the drop-down list does not describe the contents of the profile, so you must make the name of the profile meaningful for your implementation.

 Threshold Profiles have support for session metrics (Packet loss %, Jitter (avg), etc.), including both the value, baseline value, and percentage baseline.
 In addition, we have a picklist in dashboard creation, which is defined by the metric definition that you are actually selecting so keep in mind that you must select a metric before you are offered the profiles.
 If a post aggregate is selected, the threshold level is selectable and then the crossing percentages are defined manually.